 Introducing for 2019 - Inside Our Minds’ Radical Mental Health Series, monthly workshops in the Pittsburgh area that will focus on a social justice perspective of mental illness.
 This series was made possible through funding from the Opportunity Fund.

 Radical mental health is a dynamic and innovative term that describes how individuals and groups are finding new ways to understand and conceptualize mental health, mental illness, madness, and trauma.
 Radical mental health supports more inclusive and diverse perspectives on mental health, prioritizing the voices of people with lived experience of mental illness and madness as educators and experts.
 Those of us who identify as having lived experience face significant discrimination, oppression, and sanism in our society, yet our concerns are often unheard due to social exclusion and a lack of general public awareness.
 The Radical Mental Health Series will address this problem by educating the public and providing a space for open discussion of radical mental health and the problems facing our community.

-The Radical Mental Health Series will include workshops with local activists, as well as at least one workshop from a national organization.
+The Radical Mental Health Series will include workshops with local activists on art, radical mental health, and social justice topics.
 The series will end with a social justice-themed Anonymous Open Mic, giving community members an opportunity for healing and creative expression through storytelling and performance.
 All events will be free and open to the public, held in different neighborhoods across Pittsburgh.
 Only accessible event spaces will be used, and ASL interpretation, as well as a livestream, will be provided at each event.

 With this new series, we hope to reach new community members in the Pittsburgh area and build a community of support for people with lived experience of mental illness and madness, where people can learn about their rights, personal freedoms, and shared experiences.
 We hope this event will bring together people with and without lived experience of mental illness and madness, to promote shared understanding and anti-oppressive practices in our society.